UsageΒΆ

 -b BINDING_THRESHOLD, --binding-threshold BINDING_THRESHOLD

-binding scores below this value. (default: 500)
+scores below this value.
+When creating the

 --percentile-threshold PERCENTILE_THRESHOLD

-percentile rank below this value. (default: None)
+meet this threshold. (default: None)

 --allele-specific-binding-thresholds